rob-blackbourn/RedisGrid/README.md

 To use the module it must be compiled, copied to an installtion directory, and loaded into Redies.

-To build on most flavours for Linux.
+To build on most flavours of Linux.

     git clone https://github.com/rob-blackbourn/RedisGrid.git
     cd RedisGrid/src